MosesDVarghese/uber-clone/README.md

-# Social Media App with Expo Go and Supabase
+# Ride Booking App Mobile App

 Yuber is a ride-booking application that provides a seamless and secure user experience.
 The app features full user authentication and sign-in with Google, powered by Clerk, ensuring a streamlined registration and login process.
 User data is securely stored on Neon, a serverless Postgres platform.
 Yuber's main screens include a ride history view, a user profile section, and a booking interface.
 To book a ride, users select their start location—defaulting to their current location—and choose a destination.
 Yuber then suggests nearby drivers, providing detailed information such as pricing, distance, fees, and available car seats.
 Payment for rides is conveniently handled through Stripe, allowing users to enter their payment details and confirm their ride with ease.
 Once payment is complete, users are ready to embark on their journey.